colordepth/ar-playground/README.md

 # AR Playground

 A learning environment for children in AR.
-Made with Unity3D for Android using Unity XR Foundation.
+Made with Unity3D for Android using Unity XR Foundation. <br/>
-Submitted to #TechForGood Hackathon by Enactus India and Openweaver.
+Submitted to [#TechForGood](https://enactustechforgood.openweaver.com/) Hackathon by [Enactus India](https://enactus.org/who-we-are/our-story/) and [Openweaver](https://www.openweaver.com/about-us.html).

 Kandi link: [to be updated]()